Posted on October 6, 2017 in Drug Addiction

 Benzodiazepine Dependence Questionnaire

 Benzodiazepines are a large group of prescription medications you might know better as sedatives or tranquilizers.
 People who use these medications for extended periods of time can develop symptoms of physical dependence, even if they follow the terms of their prescriptions.
 In some individuals, cases of dependence turn into diagnosable cases of abuse and addiction.
-Doctors can look for signs of benzodiazepine abuse and addiction with a variety of dependence questionnaires.
+Doctors can look for signs of benzodiazepine abuse and addiction with a variety of dependence questionnaires, which also help with referrals for benzodiazepine addiction treatments.

 The benzodiazepine family includes some of America’s most widely prescribed medications.
 Examples that may be familiar to you include: